January 10th 2017

 By 2012, much of the conversation had moved to Twitter.
 Speaking now, [Evan] Williams sounds contrite about this centralization, from many news sites and blogs to a single platform.
 “In general, structurally, it’s probably bad if all our media and communications are going through services that are controlled by profit-driven corporations,” he says.
 Source

-That up there's a photo of @ev (Everett Bogue) writing on what turns out to be a dry-erase board on the wall in the room in which I work.
+That's a photo of @ev (Everett Bogue) writing on what turns out to be a dry-erase board on the wall in the room in which I work.
 (He usually works in the kitchen.)
 It was Sunday when I realized it'd been there all along.
-Here's how that happened.
-Everett was all, 'wish we had a whiteboard to go over this,' and I pointed to the wall in the room and said it appears to be a whiteboard and I think there's a store nearby that sells erasable markers.
+Here's what happened.
+Everett said, 'wish we had a whiteboard to go over this,' and I pointed to the wall in the room and said it appears to be a whiteboard and I think there's a store nearby that sells erasable markers.
 He said, 'yeah, but it's Domingo so they're probably closed.'
 I said we can go check.
 So, we braved the smog (the neti pot is saving my life right now -- a little warm, salty water poured in one nostril, coming out the other.
 Not pretty.
 The smog is even less pretty) and indeed, there were erasable markers.

 Then we returned and went over, with visuals this time, what the two of us have been working on for a year as of next month.
 Three if you count the initial discovery of Dominic Tarr's cyphernet -- worth the read.